suffolklibraries/sljekyll/parents-carers-and-children/dyslexia-irlen/index.md

 ## How you can help children with dyslexia and Irlen syndrome

 Dyslexic children often have problems with spelling and handwriting.
-[Parent Champions](https://www.parentchampions.org.uk/resources/top-tips-on-reading-handwriting-spelling-memory-and-organisation/) offers very practical tips for adults helping children.
+[Parent Champions](http://www.parentchampions.org.uk/resources/understanding-dyslexia-booklet/) offers very practical tips for adults helping children.

 If your child has Irlen syndrome, placing a simple coloured overlay across the page of a book could make it easier for your child to read.
 Experiment at home using a pack of multi-coloured transparent sheets (bought from any stationers).
 It could considerably extend the range of books your child can choose from at very small cost.

-Pastel coloured exercise books alleviate glare from white paper.
-They are available from [Dyslexia Action](http://www.dyslexiaactionshop.co.uk/).

 ## Tips on choosing books